natelewis/karafun-api/README.md

-Karafun API interface for Node
+Karafun API interface for Node.js
 =================================================

 Overview
 --------
-This is an API to the socket based remote for the KaraFun Player V2.
-This abstracts that socket based interface and converts it into some conveinent functions and event emmitter.
+This is an Node.js API KaraFun Player V2.
+This abstracts that web socket API and converts it into some conveinent functions and event emmitters.

 KaraFun Version Support
 -----------------------

-Current KaraFun Player for Windows is the only version this capability.
+Current KaraFun Player for Windows is the only version with this capability.

 Usage
 -----